 Do What’s Best For You

 So now you have some great reasons to start building your own website instead of buying one but we don’t think one is better than the other.
-There’s some very good reasons to buy a website instead of building one as well.
+There are some very good reasons to buy a website instead of building one as well.

 Do what attracts you and keeps you motivated.
 It’s the best way to succeed.